chirag04/react-native-mail/README.md

 }
 ```

-* register module (in MainActivity.java) if MainActivity extends Activity
+* if MainActivity extends Activity - register module in MainActivity.java

 ```java